Four Minute Men: Purpose

-With many millions of German Americans, Irish Americans and Scandinavian Americans in the United States, and poor rural Southerners with strong isolationist feelings, there was a strong need for a propaganda campaign to stir support for the war.
+With many millions of German Americans, Irish Americans and Scandinavian Americans in the United States, and poor rural Southerners with strong isolationist feelings, President Wilson believed a propaganda campaign was needed to stir support for the war in Europe.
 This effort had many unique challenges to meet to address the existing political climate.
-Wilson needed to speak directly to the fragmented and spread out audience in the United States.
+Wilson needed to speak directly to the fragmented and spread out audiences in the United States.
 He had to address the country's self-perception to generate support for the war.
 The Four Minute Men provided an answer to these challenges.

 In addition, the Four Minute Men urged citizens to purchase Liberty Bonds and Thrift Stamps.

-Addressing Challenges
+Addressing challenges

 The Four Minute Men idea became a useful tool in the propaganda campaign because it addressed a specific rhetorical situation.
 One of the challenges of the effort was the fragmented audiences of the United States.
 Many different heritages were represented in the country, and President Wilson needed their support for the war.
 To address each group's specific needs, the director of the Four Minute Men, William McCormick Blair, delegated the duty of speaking to local men.
 Well known and respected community figures often volunteered for the Four Minute Men program.
 This gave the speeches a local voice.
 The Four Minute Men were given general topics and talking points to follow and rotated between theaters to help the speeches seem fresh, instead of generic propaganda.

-The speeches usually depicted Woodrow Wilson as a larger-than-life character and the Germans as less-than-human huns.
+The speeches usually depicted Woodrow Wilson as a larger-than-life character and the Germans as less-than-human Huns.